WalletScrutiny/WalletScrutinyCom/_iphone/com.ftx.FTXMobile.FTXUS.md

 ---

-**Update 2021-08-09**: There are a total of 6 related apps that all appear to belong to the same "FTX":
+There are a total of 6 related apps that all appear to belong to the same "FTX":

 * {% include walletLink.html wallet='android/com.blockfolio.blockfolio' %}
 * {% include walletLink.html wallet='iphone/com.blockfolio.blockfolio' %}